TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 * [Session, course, and materials design] (./TtT_session_3.md)

-The learning objectives of the first day of the course (Mon, 16th Jan 2017) consist of exploring, discussing and understanding the themes of session 1 and 2.
+The learning objectives of the first day of the course (Thu, Jan 19th 2017) consist of exploring, discussing and understanding the themes of session 1 and 2.

-The following day (Tuesday, 17th Jan 2017) TtT participants will act as observers and training assistants in a Linux session until lunchtime.
+On the second day (Fri, Jan 20th 2017) TtT participants will work on sessions 3 and 4 and will engage in two practical exercises:

-In the afternoon, we will work on session 4, whereas session 3 will be covered on the morning of day 3 (Wednesday, 18th Jan 2017).
+* Running a training session based on an exercise (almost no lecture time).
+* Running a flipped-classroom session, as instructors and as learners.

 ### Learning Objectives:
  * To get acquainted with Learning principles and how they apply to training